Yosha2707/byjus2/README.md

 ## About Application and Assuptions Made

-1. As project will start you can click login, a login popup will appear .
-Sign In with Google
+1. As application will launch we can see login option on header.
+Login with Google.

-2. Visit search tab , here all authenticate jobs are listed . we can filter date on the basis of experience , company name , location and skils.
+2. Visit search tab , here all authenticate jobs are listed . we can filter date on the basis of experience , company name , location and skills.

 3. On top it shows the number of jobs found .